rtg-cause/rtg-cause.github.io/_people/bluemel.md

 role: fellow
 ---

-I am a research assistant at Carl von Ossietzky University Oldenburg and the OFFIS Institute for Information Technology.
+I am a research assistant with the Energy Informatics group at Carl von Ossietzky University of Oldenburg and the OFFIS Institute for Information Technology.
 In April 2025, I joined CAUSE as part of its second cohort of fellows.

-# Research Topics
+# Research Topic
 - Trustworthy Operation of Cyber-Physical Energy Systems
-- Digital Twins
-- Energy Management Systems